 Japan is an island in East Asia, located in the Pacific Ocean, off the east coast of China.
-The “Land of the Rising Sun” it’s famous name actually means “Sun-Origin”.
+The “Land of the Rising Sun” it’s the famous name means “Sun-Origin”.
 The region has a volcanic landscape and includes around 6,852 islands.
 The four largest islands, apart from Japan, are Honshu, Hokkaido, Kyushu, and Shikoku.
-The most prominent islands make up about 97% of the land area.
+The most famous islands make up about 97% of the land area.
 The main islands are often referred to as the Home Islands.
 Japanese people are 98.5% of the total population, so it has far fewer foreigners than most other countries.
 Almost 9.1 million people live in Tokyo, which is the capital city.

 Military Shōguns controlled the region from the 12th-century until 1868.
 The Shōguns were a type of military general who ruled in the name of their Emperor.
 This marked 700 years of Samurai rule.
 Afterwards, Japan went into an extended period of isolation very early in the 17th-century.
 This ended in 1853 when the United States Naval Fleet pressured Japan to open up to the West.